 Network access contracts are concluded between IMs/ABs and the applicant on the basis of national network access conditions.

 The C-OSS does not issue any invoices for the use of allocated paths.
-All costs (charges for using a path, administration fees, etc.) are invoiced by the relevant IMs/ABs.
+All costs (charges for using a path, administration fees, etc.) are invoiced by the relevant IMs/ABs according to the national rules.